Flea Treatment in Lewisville, TX

 How do I get on the schedule?

 Call the number listed at the top of this page.
-A dispatcher takes the address, the activity description, and any access notes, then books the next available Lewisville window.
-Same-day service depends on time of day and current route load.
+A dispatcher takes the address, the activity description, and any access notes, then routes the call to a local independent pest control provider serving Lewisville.
+Same-day service depends on time of day and the provider's current route load.

 What time of year is worst for pests in Lewisville?